krunker-india/PUBobot-ki/commands.md

 !top [weekly or monthly or yearly] - shows you most active players.
 !stats [<i>nick</i> or <i>pickup</i>] - shows you overall stats or stats for specified argument.
 !ip [<i>pickup</i> or default] - shows you ip of last pickup or specified pickup.
+!map <i>pickup</i> - print a random map for specified pickup.
+!maps <i>pickup</i> - show all maps for specified pickup.

+### TEAMS PICKING:
+!cointoss [heads or tails] - toss a coin.
+!pick <i>@nic</i>k - pick a user to your team.
+!subfor <i>@nick</i> - become a substitute for specified player.
+!capfor alpha or beta - become a captain of specified team.
+!teams - show teams for current pickup.

 ### PICKUP MANAGEMENT:
 !set prefix <i>prefix</i> - set the prefix before bot commands.
 Default value: '!'.